jsor/ctrly/README.md

 A typical setup includes a **control** (usually a `<button>` element) which toggles the visibility of a **target** element.

-The control must have a `data-ctrly` which must contain the ID of the target.
+The control must have a `data-ctrly` attribute which must contain the ID of the target.

 ```html
 <button data-ctrly="my-target">Toggle</button>